macloo/python-beginners/README.md

 The README in the [mitchell-ch3](https://github.com/macloo/python-beginners/tree/master/web_scraping/mitchell-ch3) folder supplements chapter 3 in *Web Scraping with Python*, by Ryan Mitchell.
 The chapter is very challenging for beginners, so here are a couple of `.py` files and examples to ease the way.

+Example files are included for scraping all URLs from a page, and for scraping the same data items from numerous pages, using a list of URLs.

 ### Mitchell, the rest of the book

 The README in the [more-from-mitchell](https://github.com/macloo/python-beginners/tree/master/web_scraping/more-from-mitchell) folder highlights the points we cover in our third week with *Web Scraping with Python*, by Ryan Mitchell.
 We don’t have time to read the entire book, so we need to jump around and get acquainted with some common scraping problems and their solutions.

+This section includes using Selenium, HTTP headers, writing scraped data to CSV files, the sleep timer in Python, and parsers.

+Example files are included for writing scraped data to CSV files and to a MySQL database, using Selenium, and sending email from a Python script.